Port knocking: Benefits

 The stateful behaviour of port knocking allows several users from different source IP addresses to be at varying levels of port knock authentication simultaneously, allowing a legitimate user with the correct knock sequence through the firewall while the firewall itself is in the middle of a port attack from multiple IP addresses (assuming the bandwidth of the firewall is not completely consumed).
 From any other attacking IP address, the ports on the firewall will still appear to be closed.

 Using cryptographic hashes inside the port knock sequence defends against packet sniffing between the source and target machines, preventing discovery of the port knock sequence or using the information to create traffic replay attacks to repeat prior port knock sequences.

 Port knocking is used as part of a defense in depth strategy.
 Even if the attacker were to successfully gain port access, other port security mechanisms are still in place, along with the assigned service authentication mechanisms on the opened ports.

 Implementation of the technique is straightforward, using at the bare minimum a shell script on the server and a Windows batch file or command line utility on the client.
 Overhead on both the server and client in terms of traffic, CPU and memory consumption is minimal.
-Port knock daemons are not complex to code; any type of vulnerability within the code is obvious and auditable.
+Port knock daemons are not complex to code, with a low audit burden.

-A port knock system implemented on ports such as the SSH sidesteps the issue of brute force password attacks on logins.
+A port knock system implemented on password-authenticated services, like SSH, sidesteps the issue of brute force password attacks on logins.
 In the case of SSH, the SSH daemon is not activated without the correct port knock, and the attack is filtered by the TCP/IP stack rather than using SSH authentication resources.
 To the attacker, the daemon is inaccessible until the correct port knock is supplied.